 Diagnosis of Scoliosis in Children

-An X-ray is a primary tool used routinely for diagnosing scoliosis.
-The degree of spinal curvature is measured from the X-ray.
+Radiography is a primary tool for diagnosing scoliosis.
+The degree of spinal curvature is measured from the x-ray image.
 The Cobb angle is measured by drawing 2 lines above and below the curved segment that are parallel with the top and bottom of the tilted vertebrae.
-A perpendicular line is then drawn to intersect both the parallel lines.
-The angle formed between the parallel and perpendicular line is called the Cobb angle.
+A perpendicular line is then drawn to each of the parallel lines.
+The angle formed where the perpendicular lines intersect called the Cobb angle.

 Treatment of Scoliosis in Children